First Barons' War: Death of King John

-Louis' losses
+Louis's losses

 William Marshal slowly managed to get most barons to switch sides from Louis to Henry and attack Louis.
 The two opposing sides fought for about a year.
 On 6 December 1216 Louis took Hertford Castle but allowed the defending knights to leave with their horses and weapons.
 He then took Berkhamsted Castle in late December, which again allowed the royal garrison to withdraw honourably with their horses and weapons.

 By early 1217, Louis decided to return to France for reinforcements.
-He had to fight his way to the south coast through loyalist resistance in Kent and Sussex, losing part of his force in an ambush at Lewes, with the remainder pursued to Winchelsea and were saved from starvation only by the arrival of a French fleet.

-Since the truce had been arranged with Dover, the Dover garrison had repeatedly disrupted Louis's communication with France, and so Louis sailed back to Dover to begin a second siege.
-The French camp, set up outside Dover Castle in anticipation of the new siege, was attacked and burned by William of Cassingham and Oliver fitz Regis just as the fleet carrying the reinforcements arrived.
-Louis was forced to land at Sandwich and march to Dover, where he began a second siege in earnest on 12 May 1217.
-This new siege diverted so much of Louis's forces that Marshal and Falkes de Breauté were able to attack and heavily defeat pro-Louis barons at Lincoln Castle on 15 May or 20 May 1217, in what became known as the Second Battle of Lincoln.
+He had to fight his way to the south coast through loyalist resistance in Kent and Sussex, losing part of his force in an ambush at Lewes, with the remainder pursued to Winchelsea and were saved from starvation only by the arrival of a French fleet.Since the truce had been arranged with Dover, the Dover garrison had repeatedly disrupted Louis's communication with France, and so Louis sailed back to Dover to begin a second siege.
+The French camp, set up outside Dover Castle in anticipation of the siege, was attacked and burned by William of Cassingham and Oliver fitz Regis just as the fleet carrying the reinforcements arrived.
+Louis was forced to land at Sandwich and march to Dover, where he began his siege in earnest on 12 May 1217.
+The siege diverted so much of Louis's forces that Marshal and Falkes de Breauté were able to attack and heavily defeat pro-Louis barons at Lincoln Castle on 15 May or 20 May, in what became known as the Second Battle of Lincoln.

 Marshal prepared for a siege against London next.
-In the meantime, Louis suffered two more heavy defeats, this time at sea, at the Battle of Dover and Battle of Sandwich in the Straits of Dover, this time at the hands of William's ally and Dover's constable Hubert de Burgh.
-Louis' new reinforcement convoy, under Eustace the Monk, was destroyed, making it nearly impossible for Louis to continue fighting.
+In the meantime, Louis suffered heavy defeats in the naval Battle of Sandwich at the hands of William's ally and Dover's constable Hubert de Burgh.
+Louis's reinforcement convoy under Eustace the Monk was destroyed, making it nearly impossible for Louis to continue fighting.

 Aftermath

 After a year and a half of war, most of the rebellious barons had defected.
 That and the defeat of the French in 1217 forced Louis to negotiate.
-A few of Henry's supporters held out for unconditional surrender, but the Earl of Pembroke successfully argued for the more moderate terms.
+A few of Henry's supporters held out for unconditional surrender, but William Marshal successfully argued for the more moderate terms.

-At the Treaty of Lambeth, which was signed on 11 September 1217, Louis had to give up his claim to be the King of England and to agree that he had never been the legitimate king.
-The principal provisions of the treaties were an amnesty for English rebels but that the barons who had joined Louis had to pay the French prince 10,000 marks to expedite his withdrawal.
-Louis surrendered the few remaining castles that he had held and exhorted to his allies, Scottish and Welsh troops under Alexander II and Llywelyn the Great respectively, to lay down their arms.
-Louis also undertook not to attack England again.
+At the Treaty of Lambeth, which was signed on 11 September 1217, Louis had to give up his claim to be the King of England and agree that he had never been the legitimate king.
+The principal provisions of the treaties were an amnesty for English rebels, but the barons who had joined Louis had to pay the French prince 10,000 marks to expedite his withdrawal.
+Louis surrendered the few remaining castles that he had held and exhorted to his allies—Scottish and Welsh troops under Alexander II and Llywelyn the Great respectively—to lay down their arms.
+Louis also agreed to not attack England again.